 Once everyone has submitted, you can have your students view work from their classmates with a virtual video tour.

-📓Students can practice interviewing skills by learning about LGBTQIA+ elders in their community!
+📓Practice interviewing skills by learning about LGBTQIA+ elders!

 Teach your students the experience of getting to know their fellow LGBTQIA+ community members by having them first listen to and analyze a few pieces from StoryCorp OutLoud Series interviews.
 Then students can record their own interview with an elderly member in their family or community!